bmitchell21/ai-image-classification/README.md

 # ai-image-classification
-This repo contains the code to build an AI Image classification.
-The application uses Python, PyTorch, Flask, ResNet and Docker.
+This repo contains the code to build an image classification app powered by AI.
+The application runs on Docker and uses Python, PyTorch, Flask, and ResNet.

 ### prerequisites
 - Python